OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 1. Disable maintenance mode on the main instance.
 1. Restore the backup of the main instance's database as a new database on the desired SQL Server.
 1. Download the same version of Octopus Deploy as your main instance.
-1. Installing that version on a new server and configure it to point to the existing database.
+1. Installing that version on a new server and configure it to point to the **cloned/restored** database.
 1. Copying all the files from the backed up folders from the source instance.
 1. Optional: Disable all deployment targets.
 1. Upgrade cloned instance.